Use a Brand Ambassador Campaign for Ultra-High Response and In-Person Engagement

 If it’s a door-knocking campaign and the person isn’t home, you can leave a gift for them and a phone number to call, or some other lead generation style approach.
 So even the people who don’t meet the brand ambassador still see an impactful message.
 100% your target audience will see your message.

 Digital-Age Targeting at the Front Door

 You can focus on an extremely targeted demographic using our highly sophisticated three-pronged targeting data, unrivaled by anyone.
-See 4 digital-age targeting capabilities available through Power Direct [link to blog 4]
+See 4 digital-age targeting capabilities available through Power Direct.

 With our capabilities, you don’t just have to select neighborhoods, or even blocks.
 You can select specific houses.
 Middle-aged women with teens in the home who own two cars.
 Yes, you can get that specific, by address.